klamma/ar-for-eu-book/_chapters/chapters/3Dscanning-animation.md

 </figure>

 **Step 5.6:** Auto-rigging (3/3).
 Review your character while a sample animation is playing.
-If the rigging quality is not satisfactory, go to the previous step and try to place markers differently or uncheck “Use symmetry” or use a different skeleton.
+If the rigging quality is not satisfactory, go to the previous step and try to place markers differently or uncheck *Use symmetry* or use a different skeleton.

 **Step 5.7:** The rigged character should now appear in the main Mixamo page on the right.
-Choose an animation from the list on the left and click Download.
-In the Download settings under Format, select FBX.
+Choose an animation from the list on the left and click *Download*.
+In the Download settings under Format, select *FBX*.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/3dscanning-animation/Code_Reality_AR-Foundations_3D-scanning_Mixamo_04.png" style="align:left; width: 60%; height: 60%; border: 15px solid;